 A short road transfer to Chapelle St Paul, followed by a walk via the famous Pont du Diable (Devil's Bridge) over the River Tech and up to the Ermitage St Ferreol.
 Then a traverse to the tiny village of Vives and the viewpoint of Puig Sangli (209m) and down to Le Boulou.

-Accommodation: Our 2* hotel is on the quiet back streets on the edge of the old town overlooking the Tech valley.
-The hotel has a good restaurant with a terrace.
+Accommodation: Our 3* hotel is on the quiet back streets on the edge of the old town overlooking the Tech valley.

 Take a taxi transfer high via the border town of Le Perthus to join the GR10.
 The route starts with gentle ascent on paths and tracks before a steeper climb brings sweeping views to the west.
 Forest paths reach the border ridge at 1130m with views to the coast and the summit of Puig Neulos, which is reached by an open ridge walk.
 The views are magnificent to the mountains and the Mediterranean.
 Descend to the ancient walled village of Laroque-des-Alberes for refreshment and a taxi transfer to Collioure.

-Accommodation: for two nights, our 3* hotel is in a quiet location about 500m from the centre of this busy town and about 600m from the sea.
-The hotel has 22 rooms all with ensuite facilities.
+Accommodation: for two nights, you stay in a 2* hotel furnished in Catalan style It overlooks the harbour and the citadel of this picturesque town, which has long attracted artists.
+All the rooms have ensuite facilities.
 There are numerous good restaurants in the town and along the waterfront to sample the local cuisine.

 Pack your swimming costume and towel for today.
 Walk up from Collioure (sea level) to Tour Madeloc (656m), then descend to Col des Gascons and follow the GR10 long distance trail among vines to down Banyuls.
 Explore Banyuls, take a swim or try some of the local wines.
 Catch the train back to Collioure for your last nights accommodation.